tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

  - Fixed the issue where the last message did not call back when unread messages were synchronized.
  - Fixed the issue where group messages occasionally could not be received.
  - Fixed the issue where login response packets could not be decrypted.
- - Supported IP connection and login information reporting.
+ - Added support for IP connection and login information reporting.
  - Fixed the message seq error.

 **Android platform**